cdapio/cdap/cdap-docs/cdap-apps/source/tracker/index.rst

 The results would appear similar to this:

 .. figure:: ../_images/tracker-first-search.png
   :figwidth: 100%
-   :width: 3in
+  :width: 800px
   :align: center
+  :class: bordered-image

 In this example, Tracker has found two datasets that satisfy the condition.
 The search used is shown in the upper-left, and the results show both the datasets found with information and links for each.

-On the left side is the **Filter** pane, which provides information on what was found (the entities and metadata types) with statistics of the number found for each category.
+**On the left side** is the **Filter** pane, which provides information on what was found (the entities and metadata types) with statistics of the number found for each category.
 A blue checkbox allows you to filter based on these attributes.
 If you mouse over a category, an ``only`` link will appear, which allows you to select *only* that category as a filter.

-Note that *entities* and *metadata* have an ``and`` relationship; at least one of each must be selected for there to be any results that appear.
+Note that the *entities* and *metadata* filters have an ``and`` relationship; at least one selection must be made in each of *entities* and *metadata* for there to be any results that appear.

-On the right side is a sortable list of results.
-Sortable by *Create Date* or the entity ID (name), either *A-Z* (alphabetical ascending), or *Z-A* (alphabetical descending).
+**On the right side** is a sortable list of results.
+It is sortable by *Create Date* or the entity ID (name), either *A-Z* (alphabetical ascending), or *Z-A* (alphabetical descending).

 Each entry in the list provides a summery of information about the entity, and its name is a hyperlink to further details: metadata, lineage, and audit log.

-The **Jump** button provides three actions: go to the selected entity in CDAP, or add it as a source or sink in a new Cask Hydrator pipeline.
-(Datasets can be added as sources or sinks to batch pipelines, while streams can be sources in batch pipelines or sinks in real-time pipelines.)
+The **Jump** button provides three actions: go to the selected entity in CDAP, or add it to a new Cask Hydrator pipeline as a source or as a sink.
+Datasets can be added as sources or sinks to batch pipelines, while streams can be sources in batch pipelines or sinks in real-time pipelines.